ahmadajmi/learning-javascript/chapter3.md

 On the other hand there is a trick when using the `new Object()` to consider it when seeing it used in other code or when you think about using it.

-The `new Object()` can acccept a parameter and depending on this parameter it will delegate the object creaion to another built-in constructor and return a different object.
+The `new Object()` can accept a parameter and depending on this parameter it will delegate the object creation to another built-in constructor and return a different object.

 ``` javascript
 var obj = new Object();